Honor 8A

 Display

-The display on the Honor 8A is a 6.09-inch IPS LCD screen that has a resolution of 720 by 1560 pixels, rendering the pixel density at approximately 282 pixels per inch.
-While that is again not quite an extended definition nowadays, it generally would suffice for tasks such as surfing the web, watching videos, and following social media.
+The display on the Honor 8A is a 6.09-inch IPS LCD panel, with a resolution of 720 by 1560 pixels, which means the pixel density sits at roughly 282 pixels per inch.
+While this is ,so not a full extended deal by today’s standards, it should still do the job for everyday things like browsing the web, streaming videos, and keeping up with social media.

 The display offers good color reproduction and good viewing angles, yet is not as bright or sharp as that of premium devices.
 The brightness levels on the screen are sufficient for indoor use; however, it struggles outside in direct sunlight, rendering it inconspicuous in bright, sunny areas.